cbarkinozer/DataScience/DataMiningWithWeka/README.md

 # DataMiningWithWeka

+Markdown version of my report.
+You can find full analyze on "DataMiningReport.docx" .

 ## Abstract
 In this article, two distinct datasets were chosen based on data size, number of features, and missing values.
 These datasets were trained using four distinct types of algorithms, and the accuracy, model build times, and causes of the results were examined.